aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/ishapecollection/insertaudioframeembedded/_index.md

 ## InsertAudioFrameEmbedded(int, float, float, float, float, IAudio) {#insertaudioframeembedded}

-Insert an AudioFrame with embedded audio file.
-It uses audio file from Presentation.Audios list.
+Creates a new audio frame and inserts it into the shape collection at the specified index using an existing audio object from the Presentation.Audios list.

 ```csharp
 public IAudioFrame InsertAudioFrameEmbedded(int index, float x, float y, float width, float height,